WHERE THE LIVING'S EASY

 If you want to keep exploring, here’s how you can spend 48 hours on North Stradbroke Island.

 After a long but lovely day in paradise, you’re probably looking for something low-key (but delicious) for dinner.
 Howard Smith Wharves along the Brisbane River is a historic site under the Story Bridge that’s been turned into the ultimate foodie destination that has a bit of everything.
-Head to the shed for brewery and gastro-pub Felons; sip cocktails at the cool Mr Percivals while you munch on Moreton Bay bug rolls; or take your taste buds to Greece at contemporary Greek taverna, GRECA - the latest venture from restaurateur Jonathan Barthelmess from Sydney’s famous The Apollo.
+Head to the shed for brewery and gastro-pub Felons; sip cocktails at the cool Mr Percivals while you munch on Moreton Bay bug rolls; or take your taste buds to Greece at contemporary Greek taverna, GRECA - the latest venture from restauranteur Jonathan Barthelmess from Sydney’s famous The Apollo.
 Or simply enjoy a waterfront BYO picnic.

 AM